SwapnaneelR/SRAY-Submission/README.md

-# 🌟 AI Powered CHATBOT for Maang.in 🌟
+# 🌟 AlgoAid - AI Powered CHATBOT for Maang.in 🌟

 ## AZ WINTER HACKATHON 2024 Submission
 Welcome to the project!
 This Google Chrome extension introduces an AI Help button on the **maang.in** website, allowing users to ask for hints or solutions related to specific questions.
-Powered by JavaScript and the Gemini API,this product aims to enhance your learning experience.
+Powered by JavaScript and the Gemini API,AlgoAid aims to enhance your learning experience.

 ## 🚀 Features

 - **API KEY Validation**: The users are asked for the their api key which authenticates the user and later gets stored in chrome storage

 - **AI Assistance**: Get hints and solutions instantly for your queries by the click of a button.

-- **User Interface**: Easy integration with maang.in aesthetic.
+- **User Interface**: Easy integration with maang.in aesthetic.Seamless integration of Light and Dark Mode.

 - **Fast Responses**: Leverages the power of the Gemini API for quick assistance.

 - **Awesome Responses**: The question description and constraints are fed to the ai for better and more relevant response.

 - **DOM Manipulation**: Both the button as well as the chats disappear as soon as we go to next question.

 - **Data Storage**: When we come back to same question, chat history remains preserved using local Storage.

 ## 🛠️ Installation